Potsdam

 Vast, beautiful, refreshing parks, esp....

 Neuer Park, to reach palaces were healing experience, unforgettable and blessing.
 Strongly recommend to join the Potsdam day trip for Berlin tourists.
-Dave S. Apr.
+Dave S. Sept.
 '23

 Perfect Potsdam Introduction!

 This 6 hour tour is probably the best introduction to the Prussian city that a person can have.
 He introduces you to the past, the present and the funny stories that Potsdam has to share.
 All the while making sure you get to enjoy an idyllic walk and get to take all the pictures you'd like.
-My family and I highly recommend investing in this for those who might not know Potsdam well or do not want to go straight to paying for every museum there is in this UNESCO World Heritage city 🙂
+My family and I highly recommend investing in this for those who might not know Potsdam well or do not want to go straight to paying for every museum there is in this UNESCO World Heritage city 🙂 Paulie Sept.
+'23

-Great Daytrip to Potsdam
+Great Daytrip to Potsdam.

 We had a great guide - provided excellent historical information ranging from the reign of Frederick the Great to the Potsdam Conference following WW2.
 I did not know a great deal about Prussian history before taking this tour - it was fascinating.
 We saw many beautiful structures including Sansoucci Palace.
 This was an easy day trip from Berlin and had an entirely different feeling and look than the capital.
 Would definitely recommend.
+Hanesh P. Sept.
+'23

-Insider ism the best
+Insider is the best.

 Fantastic tour with Insider!
 Our guide explained the significance of everything well and connected well with the group.
 Wouldn’t hesitate to tell someone to book this tour.
+K. James Aug.
+'23

 Fab place and excellent day out!

-Interesting tour
+Interesting tour.

-Insider did a great job
+Insider did a great job.

 Our tour guide was very knowledgeable in the history of Potsdam and the story of the palaces.
 Would recommend him and this tour for anyone interested in the subject.
+Tomm K. June '23rd

-Great snap shot of Potsdam
+Great snap shot of Potsdam.

 The guide did a fantastic job of moving at a good pace to keep to schedule but also allowing us to stop and take photos in the right plaves.
 He was extremely knowledgeable and showed personality rather than simply reciting facts.
+V. Patel June '23